Skip to content

 Start with the right newcomer question

-The best newcomer area is usually not the one with the strongest reputation.
-It is the one that lets you learn the city without overwhelming your budget, commute, parking tolerance, or daily rhythm.
+Choose the area that lets you learn the city without overwhelming your budget, commute, parking tolerance, or daily rhythm.

 Strong first-shortlist areas